 New legislation on Alternative and Online Dispute Resolution (ADR) and (ODR)

-On 12 March 2013, the European Parliament voted to support the new legislation on Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR).
+On 18 June 2013, the new legislation on Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) has been published.

-The rules on ADR will ensure that consumers can turn to quality alternative dispute resolution entities for all kinds of contractual disputes that they have with traders; no matter what they purchased and whether they purchased it online or offline, domestically or across borders.
+The ADR Directive will ensure that consumers can turn to quality alternative dispute resolution entities for all kinds of contractual disputes that they have with traders; no matter what they purchased (excluding disputes regarding health and higher education)and whether they purchased it online or offline, domestically or across borders.

-According to the ODR Regulation, an EU-wide online platform will be set up for handling consumer disputes that arise from online transactions.
-The platform will link all the national alternative dispute resolution entities and operate in all official EU languages.
+According to the ODR Regulation, an EU-wide online platform will be set up for disputes that arise from online transactions.
+The platform will link all the national alternative dispute resolution entities and will operate in all official EU languages.

-Member States will have two years to implement the ADR/ODR rules.
-The ODR platform will be operational at the end of 2015.
+Member States will implement the ADR/ODR rules by July 2015.
+The ODR platform will be operational in January 2016.

 Documents relating to 2011 Proposals: